guzhiling/not-so-prime/coding/python-commands.md

 2. Set up python environment: `conda activate myenv`
 3. Coding using your favorate editor/ using jupyter notebook: `jupyter notebook`
 4. Run python code in terminal: `python code.py`
+5. In visual studio code: select compiler to be the environment name you need

 ## Environment management in conda
 - create a blank conda environment: `conda create --name myenv python=3.9.16`